stephane/libmodbus/docs/modbus_mapping_new_start_address.md

 The `modbus_mapping_new_start_address()` function shall allocate four arrays to store bits, input bits, registers and inputs registers.
-The pointers are stored in modbus_mapping_t structure.
+The pointers are stored in *modbus_mapping_t* structure.
 All values of the arrays are initialized to zero.

 The different starting addresses make it possible to place the mapping at any address in each address space.
-This way, you can give access to the clients at values stored at high addresses without allocating memory from the address zero, for eg. to make available registers from 340 to 349, you can use:
+This way, you can give access to clients to values stored at high addresses without allocating memory from the address zero, for example to make available registers from 340 to 349, you can use:

 ```c
 mb_mapping = modbus_mapping_new_start_address(0, 0, 0, 0, 340, 10, 0, 0);